 Just because you are on holiday does not mean you go on a total vacation on social media.
 You want to retain the connections you have made on your social media platforms, so you need to maintain consistent updates.
 This will also prepare your followers and general audiences for the next holiday and encouraging them to spend on your products.

-You can do this through initiatives like inspiring your Facebook audiences to share your videos or photos with their friends, and also have great content to share through Instagram stories or posts.
+You can do this through initiatives like inspiring your Facebook audiences to share your videos or photos with their friends and have great content to share through Instagram stories or posts.

 Even though social media is high on your list of opportunities to connect with customers and potential followers, do not forget the benefits of using email to communicate with them.

-Using email feels more personal than public social media posts, so make sure to write a good story that is related to your business.
-In addition, remember to include a thanks to your customers because they play a role in the story, while also including a CTA (call to action).
+Using email feels more personal than public social media posts, so make sure to write a good story related to your business.
+Remember to include thanks to your customers because they play a role in the story while also including a CTA (call to action).

 Decorating your storefront

 Regardless of their niche, every business will decorate their websites and entrances with things that remind you of the holidays, similar to casino kiwi reminding their clients about offers that they are giving through placing the information on their homepages.

 Borrow a leaf from them and make your website and your storefront look interesting and in line with the holiday themes.
 Even your packaging can include festive designs that also relate to your brand.
 The customer will feel like they are making use of an opportunity that only lasts for a minimum period, so they will be encouraged to buy goods.

 Updating your goals